jacobswan1/SEED/README.md

 ![image](https://user-images.githubusercontent.com/17426159/126872552-a2873b52-a901-435a-a6cc-b8bc1a4e3248.png)

 ## Preperation
 Note: This repository does not contain the ImageNet dataset building, please refer to [MoCo-V2](https://github.com/facebookresearch/moco) for the enviromental setting & dataset preparation.
+Be careful if you use FaceBook's ImageNet dataset implementation as the provided dataloader here is to handle TSV ImageNet source.
+R

 ## Self-Supervised Distillation Training

-Distributed Training, one GPU on single Node: using [SWAV](https://github.com/facebookresearch/swav)'s 400_ep ResNet-50 model as Teacher architecture for a Student EfficientNet-b1 model.
+Distributed Training, one GPU on single Node: using [SWAV](https://github.com/facebookresearch/swav)'s 400_ep ResNet-50 model as Teacher architecture for a Student EfficientNet-b1 model with multi-view strategies.
 ```
 python -m torch.distributed.launch --nproc_per_node=1 main_small-patch.py \
        -a efficientnet_b1 \